nikvoronin/LastWallpaper/README.md

 ## What's New

-30 Sep 2024
+12 Nov 2024

+- Improve validating of wikipedia media types.
+- Rebuild mosaic in tray icon on user click (see [tray_icon:mosaic](#application-settings) option).

+Not so far

 - Fix using of universal datetime, local one used instead.

-Not so far

-- Control manual changing of system wallpaper.
-- Add NASA.gov POD loader, general image-of-the-day page.
-- Add Copernicus POD, a gallery containing the newest Copernicus Sentinel images.
-- Add NatGeoTV POD.

 See also [Release Notes](#release-notes) chapter.